 The battery-powered tag lasts longer with TDoA

 As mentioned earlier, ToF is based on 2-way communication between the anchor and the tag.
 This means that the tag needs to emit and receive signals from the anchors several times.
 This is a power-hungry way of positioning compared to just emitting a signal in TDoA ranging.
-As a result, ToF measurement requires the user to charge the battery more frequently.
-In large-scale applications, charging hundreds of batteries every other week can be a real inconvenience.
+As a result, with an equal size battery, the ToF based tag consumes more power compared to the TDoA.

 TDoA is more difficult to set up and maintain